 The Leadership Institute

-The Leadership Institute is a Virginia based training organisation for potential conservative political leaders.
+The Leadership Institute (LI) is a right wing Virginia-based training organization for potential conservative political leaders.

 In response to CMD's report, SPN Executive Director Tracie Sharp told national and statehouse reporters that SPN affiliates are "fiercely independent."
 Later the same week, however, The New Yorker's Jane Mayer caught Sharp in a contradiction.
 In her article, "Is IKEA the New Model for the Conservative Movement?," the Pulitzer-nominated reporter revealed that, in a recent meeting behind closed doors with the heads of SPN affiliates around the country, Sharp "compared the organization’s model to that of the giant global chain IKEA."
 She reportedly said that SPN "would provide 'the raw materials,' along with the 'services' needed to assemble the products.
 Rather than acting like passive customers who buy finished products, she wanted each state group to show the enterprise and creativity needed to assemble the parts in their home states.
 'Pick what you need,' she said, 'and customize it for what works best for you.'"
 Not only that, but Sharp "also acknowledged privately to the members that the organization's often anonymous donors frequently shape the agenda.
 'The grants are driven by donor intent,' she told the gathered think-tank heads.
 She added that, often, 'the donors have a very specific idea of what they want to happen.'"